eda-ricercatore/gulyas-scripts/notes/python.md

 		of Python in a given Python software.

+##	Design Decisions

+Use either keyword arguments or positional arguments in my
+	implementation of *Python* methods to process input parameters.

 ##	Syntax Rules Regarding Identifiers

 *Python* identifiers for variables, functions, classes, and modules